suterr252/skippy/README.md

 ## run redis for background job processing:
 $ psychiq --host localhost --port 6379 --system skippy

-Note: The background worker enables us to queue up many jobs, in order that we can process them all in a non-blocking, asynchronous manner.
-While this is currently working, there is not currently a web interface with which to queue up jobs, so I have been adding them locally rom my machine.
+Note: The background worker enables us to queue up many jobs in order that we can process them all in a non-blocking, asynchronous manner.
+Jobs (routes to Skippy-ify) can be added by texting from one address to another to the number provided by Twilio (that can be found in the class Google Docs).

 ## Queueing up jobs